tanish-malekar/HerSafe/README.md

 1. Present the generated response to the user in a **conversational format**.
 2. Optionally, provide additional options for the user to ask follow-up questions or receive more detailed legal explanations.

-### **Impact**

-The law bot provides **immediate access** to legal knowledge, which can be a **game-changer** for women who otherwise might not know their rights or how to protect themselves .
-By offering **timely legal insights**, women can make more informed decisions about their safety, custody battles, or financial security, ultimately empowering them to take **control** of their lives

 ---